-- If it doesn’t irritate your digestive system, enjoy your 5% vinegars in pickles, tasty dressings and marinades, drizzled over cooked vegetables, and well-diluted in beverages.
+If it doesn’t irritate your digestive system, enjoy your 5% vinegar in pickles, tasty dressings and marinades, drizzled over cooked vegetables, and well-diluted in beverages.

-- But don’t start swigging undiluted vinegar!
-It’s still acetic acid.
-Especially undiluted, vinegar may harm mouth and digestive-system tissues, A tablespoon is enough for salad dressing or to flavor a quart of drinking water.
+But don't start swigging undiluted vinegar!
+It's still acetic acid.
+Especially undiluted, vinegar may harm mouth and digestive-system tissues; a tablespoon of vinegar is enough for salad dressing or to flavor a quart of drinking water.

-- Take special care with children who have suffered serious burns from drinking vinegar, and from vinegar compresses used to lower fevers or soothe sunburns.
-If you have children or child visitors, lock up household vinegars (including those stored under the sink with cleaning compounds).
+Take special care with children who have suffered serious burns from drinking vinegar and from vinegar compresses used to lower fevers or soothe sunburns.
+If you have children or child visitors, lock up household vinegar (including those stored under the sink with cleaning compounds).

-- Don’t use undiluted vinegar or use vinegar preparations to freshen your breath or whiten your teeth.
+Don’t use undiluted vinegar or vinegar preparations to freshen your breath or whiten your teeth.
 Its acid may erode tooth enamel and injure sensitive tissues.

 Is Vinegar Safe as a Garden Herbicide?

-Here’s the basic information for using strong vinegar to kill weeds.
-If you do choose to use it, store and handle it with extreme care.
+Here's the basic information for using strong vinegar to kill weeds.
+If you use it, store and handle it with extreme care.

-- Because most people think of vinegar as a common and benign pantry staple, someone might mistake the industrial-strength vinegar for the household product.
+Because most people think of vinegar as a common and benign pantry staple, someone might mistake industrial-strength vinegar for a household product.
 So store the vinegar under lock and key away from kitchen staples, and post a warning sign on the bottle if the label doesn’t already contain one.

 Where is Vinegar Safe to Use and NOT Use for Cleaning?

-- Vinegar is safe for cleaning glass, appliances, and ceramic bathroom fixtures.
-A mixture of half vinegar and half water in spray bottle is unparalleled.
+Vinegar is safe for cleaning glass, appliances, and ceramic bathroom fixtures.
+A mixture of half vinegar and half water in a spray bottle is unparalleled.

-- Occasionally, run vinegar through your coffee pot to eliminate residues.
-Afterwards, run water through a few times to fully rinse.
+Occasionally, run vinegar throughyour coffee pot to eliminate residues.
+Afterward, run water through a few times to fully rinse.

-- For sanitizing cutting boards and other food preparation surfaces, “heat ½ cup white distilled vinegar (5%) in a saucepan to 150⁰F or 66⁰C.
-Be sure and handle heated liquids carefully as they will be warm but not hot.
-Using a funnel pour the warm solution into a spray bottle.
-Immediately spray the cutting board, counter tops or other kitchen surfaces.
-Let solution remain on the surface for 1 minute and then wipe with a clean paper towel.”
+For sanitizing cutting boards and other food preparation surfaces, “heat ½ cup white distilled vinegar (5%) in a saucepan to 150⁰F or 66⁰C.
+Be sure and handle heated liquids carefully, as they will be warm but not hot.
+Using a funnel, pour the warm solution into a spray bottle.
+Immediately spray the cutting board, countertops, or other kitchen surfaces.
+Let the solution remain on the surface for 1 minute and then wipe with a clean paper towel.”